Curry goes off again with 10 3s as Warriors hold off Magic

 Draymond Green dished out 11 assists as Golden State returned home with a 2-2 record on their road trip through Texas, splitting two-game sets with both the Mavericks and Spurs — with the two losses by a combined seven points.

+“The game speaks for itself,” he said.
+“I really try not to get distracted by that because it kind of taints the moment.
+If I do my job, I’ll be there at the end of the season.”

 Golden State attempted a franchise-record 30 3-pointers in the first half and went 20 of 50 from long range overall.
+Kelly Oubre Jr. hit three 3s and added 17 points with 10 rebounds.

 Nikola Vucevic had 25 points, 13 rebounds and five assists as the Magic lost a third straight game, seventh in eight and ninth of 11.